chhh/chhh.github.io/_OLD_SITE/content/home/about.md

   - for simulation of ion cloud motion in ICR mass spectrometers
 - Development of algorithms for peptide retention time alignment across multiple runs

-After finishing PhD at Ion Physics lab, joined [Alexey Neshvizhskii's lab](http://nesvilab.org) at University of Michgan with a shift from hardware to software.
-I develop in Java with occasional pieces in C# and C++.
+After finishing PhD at the Ion Physics lab, joined [Alexey Neshvizhskii's Lab](http://nesvilab.org) at the University of Michgan with a shift from hardware to software.
+I develop Java applications with occasional pieces in C#, Python and C++.

 - BatMass - mass spectrometry data visualization and processing tool on NetBeans platform
 - MSFTBX - a fast Java library for mass spectrometry data files access